-Located at Atherton Mill in Charlotte’s historic South End neighborhood, Indaco (Italian for “indigo”) serves Italian cuisine by executive chef Matthew Hoang.
+Located at Atherton Mill in Charlotte’s historic South End neighborhood, Indaco (Italian for “indigo”) serves Italian cuisine.
 Wood-fired pizzas, hand-crafted pastas, housemade salami and cured sausages fill the restaurant’s menu which can be enjoyed family-style or a la carte.
 With an open kitchen, and a comfortable atmosphere, Indaco can seat approximately 85 guests inside for a casual night of food and drinks.
 The wine list is focused on affordable Italian varietals, the Gin & Tonic cocktail is on tap, and the fresh sodas are made in-house.

 Large windows fill the restaurant with natural light that reflects off the white subway tile, wood accents and butcher block tables.
 An open kitchen invites guests to keep an eye on the action while enjoying the sights and smells of Italian cooking.
 During warmer months, a 44-seat patio invites guests to dine al fresco.